Federal-State Partnership Produces Benefits and Poses Oversight Risks

 Matter for Congressional Consideration

-Comments: As of February 2015, Congress has not yet considered narrowing FHWA's responsibilities.
-The Moving Ahead for Progress in the 21st Century Act (MAP-21), which authorizes surface transportation programs, will expire in May 2015.
-Congress will be developing legislation to reauthorize federal surface transportation programs during 2015.
+Comments: As of May 2016, Congress has not yet considered narrowing FHWA's responsibilities.
+The Fixing America's Surface Transportation (FAST) Act, which authorizes surface transportation programs, will expire in 2020.
+Congress will be developing legislation to reauthorize federal surface transportation programs at that time.

 Matter: As we have previously recommended, Congress should consider reexamining and refocusing surface transportation programs, including establishing well-defined goals with direct links to identified federal interests and roles.
 Based on this review, there may be areas where national interests are less evident and where Congress may wish to consider narrowing FHWA's responsibilities.

 Recommendation for Executive Action